-In the month of November 2018, Wildlife Works was invited to officiate a groundbreaking ceremony held to mark the construction of the first two classrooms for Busho Secondary School.
+In the month of November 2018, Wildlife Works was invited to officiate a groundbreaking ceremony held to mark the construction of the first three classrooms for Busho Secondary School.
 The ceremony was held in a remote village called Busho, approximately 50 kilometers from Wildlife Works’ headquarters in Maungu.

 Community leaders, school heads, government officials and members of the local community had gathered together to celebrate this important milestone.
 The ceremony started off with the area Member of County Assembly Tsuma Joseph Danda and Wildlife Works’ Community Relations Officer Protus Mghendi breaking ground with a shovel at the site of the new school.
 What followed was the planting of tree seedlings at the site to encourage environmental conservation in the school.
 Everyone gathered then observed a minute’s silence for Rob Dodson, the late Vice President of African Field Operations.